srjchsv/chat-frontend/README.md

 - [notifications-service](https://github.com/srjchsv/notifications-service): go, echo, gorilla websocket, confluent-kafka

 To run the backend services use `make run` command.
 It will run docker compose if needed and then go.

-For frontend use `npm i` and `npm run dev`

-To be done (optional):

-- Built Docker containers images and push to registry
-- Kubernetes deployment and service yamls
-- Run on k8s cluster